academe/Omnipay-GiroCheckout/README.md

 * Via the notification URL.
 * Through query parameters given to the return URL.

+The `notifyUrl` and the `returnUrl` can both take custom query parameters.
+The gateway will merge in its own parameters when using the URLs.

 #### Credit Card Complete Authorize

 When the user returns to the `returnUrl`, the transaction result can be extracted